Scorpion EVO 9mm Carbine

 It has a unique bullpup design that allows for a full-length barrel in a small package and has a similar action to the one used in the AK-47, which is known for reliability.
 Durability was a major consideration in its design, and it is waterproof for all your aquatic needs.
 The 9mm chambering was originally released as a submachine gun conversion kit for existing rifles and was offered as a complete carbine in the US in 2014.
 It’s been available in Canada since 2008, but got held up by our wacky US import laws.
 The action in the 9mm version was converted to a more basic blowback design, but it is still housed within the same body as the gas-operated rifle version.
 It is offered in two variants, the SAR and the X95.
 Both are ambidextrous.
 It can also use UZI magazines, which is a plus.

-The SAR came first and has a charging handle at the very front of the handguard.
-It has a full-length top rail and a shorter side rail at a 45-degree angle, opposite the charging handle.
-The sides and bottom are textured for increased grip.
+The SAR model was the first to be released and features a charging handle located at the front of the handguard.
+It includes a full-length top rail and a shorter side rail positioned at a 45-degree angle opposite the charging handle.
+The sides and bottom of the handguard are textured for improved grip.

 IWI US Tavor SAR X95